uchicago-library/library_website/README.md

 $ make secrets
 ```

-In both of these examples, the makefile will operate under the assumption that the secrets repository is located at `/data/local/secret-repos/lw-config`.
+In both of the above two examples, the makefile will operate under the assumption that the secrets repository is located at `/data/local/secret-repos/lw-config`.

 ## Bot IP Management
 The site uses the [Good-Bots